Brexit: What preparations are being made for a no-deal?

 The government expects there will be "significantly reduced access across the short straits" for up to six months.

-The government has also announced temporary measures allowing lorries arriving in the UK to drive straight off ferries and Channel Tunnel trains without making customs declarations in the event of a no-deal.
+The government has also announced temporary measures allowing lorries arriving in the UK to drive straight off ferries and Channel Tunnel trains without making customs declarations in the event of no-deal.

 The guidance for importers and hauliers says companies would be able to file a simplified form online in advance and pay duty later.